1978 Costa Rican general election

 General elections were held in Costa Rica on 5 February 1978.
-Rodrigo Carazo Odio of the Unity Coalition won the presidential election, whilst his party also won the parliamentary election.
+Rodrigo Carazo Odio of the opposition Unity Coalition won the presidential election.
+His coalition also obtained the largest number of seats in the Legislative Assembly, but fell two seats short of a majority.
 Voter turnout was 81%.

-Carazo, a former congressman and former member of the National Liberation Party (probably Costa Rica's main political force), left the party several years before and created his own: Democratic Renovation, but a deeply split opposition on the 1974 election caused PLN's easy victory.
-With that in mind, main leaders of the non-Marxist opposition started talks in order to present a unified candidature.
+Carazo, a former congressman and former member of the National Liberation Party, widely regarded as the country’s dominant political force at the time, left the party in 1972 and founded his own political group, Democratic Renovation.
+A fragmented opposition in the 1974 election had facilitated a relatively easy victory for the PLN, which secured 43.4% of the vote.
+In response, leading figures of the non-Marxist opposition began negotiations to present a unified candidacy in subsequent elections.

-Eventually these talks came through and the main parties in the opposition at the right of the government achieved an agreement; going into a primary election to choose the common nominee.
-Rodrigo Carazo faced wealthy industrial Miguel Barzuna winning by small margin.
-Even when some leaders left the coalition after this (most notably Jorge Gonzalez Marten from the National Independent Party and former president Mario Echandi) most of the leadership remained united.
-The Unity Coalition was created out of the joining of four parties: Carazo's Democratic Renovation, former president José Joaquín Trejos’ People's Union, Rafael Calderón Fournier (son of Calderonist leader Rafael Calderón Guardia) Republican Party and Dr. Jorge Arturo Monge's Christian Democratic Party (the smallest one of the coalition but the most ideologically coherent).
+Eventually, these negotiations proved successful, and the principal opposition parties to the right of the government reached an agreement to present a unified candidacy.
+A primary election was held to select the coalition’s nominee, in which Rodrigo Carazo Odio narrowly defeated the industrialist Miguel Barzuna.

+Although some leaders withdrew from the coalition following the primary (most notably Jorge González Martén of the National Independent Party and former president Mario Echandi Jiménez) the majority of the opposition leadership remained united.

+The Unity Coalition was subsequently formed through the alliance of four parties: Carazo’s Democratic Renovation; the People’s Union led by former president José Joaquín Trejos Fernández; the Republican Party led by Rafael Ángel Calderón Fournier, son of former president Rafael Ángel Calderón Guardia; and the Christian Democratic Party headed by Jorge Arturo Monge, the smallest but the most ideologically cohesive group within the coalition.

-The Left also made a coalition; the three main far-left parties at the Left of PLN; Popular Vanguard, Costa Rican Socialist Party and Revolutionary People's Movement made the United People coalition, nominating former PLN member and doctor Rodrigo Gutierrez.
-Gutierrez had no possibilities to be president but the coalition did help the Left having a higher voting than usual and a large group in Congress.
-For many historians this election marks the beginning of Costa Rica's two-party system.
+The left also made a coalition; the three main far-left parties at the left of the PLN; the People's Vanguard Party, the Costa Rican Socialist Party and Revolutionary People's Movement made the United People coalition, nominating former PLN member and doctor Rodrigo Gutierrez.
+Although Gutiérrez was not considered a leading contender for the presidency, the coalition contributed to an increase in left-wing electoral support and enabled the parties to secure a more substantial representation in the Legislative Assembly.

+For many historians, this election is considered the beginning of Costa Rica’s two-party system, which would dominate national politics for more than two decades, lasting until the 2002 general election.